MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 [posterior, out] = VBA_groupBMC(L, options) ;
 ```

 The above script effectively forces RFX-BMS to perform family inference at the group-level, where the first (resp. second) family contains the first and second (resp., third and fourth) model.
-Queering the family frequencies and EPs can be done as follows:
+Querying the family frequencies and EPs can be done as follows:

 ```matlab
 ff  = out.families.Ef ;